bitsnark/grail-pro-charms/README.md

 ***

-# How to Run E2E Tests
+# How to Run CLI Tests

 ## Prerequisites